itkovian/sarchive/README.md

 ### Elasticsearch archival

-If you want to maintain the job script archive on another machine and/or make it easily searchable, the Elasticsearch backend.
+If you want to maintain the job script archive on another machine and/or make it easily searchable, use the Elasticsearch backend.
 The shipped data structure contains a timestamp along with the job script and potentially other relevant information (at the scheduler's discretion).

 We do not yet support SSL/TLS or authentication with the ES backend.